 On June 24th, Mr. Weaver asked Environment Minister Heyman a question about the Morrison project in the BC Legislature.
-Mr. Weaver stated: "On March 5, I asked the Minister of Energy, Mines and Petroleum Resources a question concerning regulatory inconsistencies in the provincial government's handling of Pacific Booker's proposed Morrison mine.
-I'd like to explore this a little further.
-In 2015, after reviewing the project for a second time, the Ministry of Environment issued a section 17 order that the project undergo further assessment.
-Despite numerous exchanges with the environmental assessment office and the completion of an in-depth study of Morrison Lake, Pacific Booker has been unable to clarify the precise nature of what is actually required in the section 17 order.
-For Pacific Booker, this order has been tantamount to a rejection of its project without the ministry formally saying no. Government recently amended the environmental assessment process to provide certainty of process and clarity of regulatory considerations.
-When presented with an application for an environmental assessment certificate, the minister is given three options under the 2018 Environmental Assessment Act (1) grant the certificate, (2) grant the certificate with conditions attached or (3) reject the project.
-Pacific Booker's treatment doesn't align with the new assessment standards.
-They've been given the opposite of regulatory certainty, and their project has been shunted off for a further My question is to the Minister of Environment: "Considering the recent changes to the environmental assessment process, will he amend the 2015 order to clarify the nature of the work required by Pacific Booker Minerals?"
-Mr. Heyman responded: "I recall the question to my colleague, the Minister of Energy, Mines and Petroleum Resources, in March quite well.
-As the Minister of Energy and Mines said at the time, he and I can't speak to the specifics of why the old government made the decision that it made with respect to the proposed Morrison mine.
-After Mr. Heyman completed his response, Dr. "My question, again, to the Minister of Environment is this.
-Given the extensive work undertaken by Pacific Booker Minerals to examine and reduce the environmental impact of the potential Morrison mine project and the potential economic benefit to the province, will this government commit to ensuring that the company receives a timely, unbiased review of the latest proposal, and in particular, is given clear instructions from your office so that it knows what boxes need to be ticked so that they can follow due process, rather than second-quessing certain people who haven't made that very clear?"
-Mr. Heyman responded (in part): "The company, of course, has to provide some very specific additional information that was required under the order.
-The order was specific.
-Some examples of the type of additional information required are sockeye salmon use of Morrison Lake, upper and lower Tahlo Creek and the Morrison River, hydrogeological and groundwater data for areas between the mine and Morrison Lake and further engagement with the Lake Babine Nation and other impacted First Nations.
-I'm advised that the company made its latest submission to the environmental assessment office in December and that environmental assessment office staff met with the company this past February as additional information was required from the company.
+Mr. Weaver stated: "Despite numerous exchanges with the environmental assessment office and the completion of an in-depth study of Morrison Lake, Pacific Booker has been unable to clarify the precise nature of what is actually required in the section 17 order.
+For Pacific Booker, this order has been tantamount to a rejection of its project without the ministry formally saying no. question is to the Minister of Environment: "Considering the recent changes to the environmental assessment process, will he amend the 2015 order to clarify the nature of the work required by Pacific Booker Minerals?"
+Mr. Heyman responded: "I recall the question to my colleague in March quite well.
+As the Minister of Energy and Mines said at the time, he and I can't speak to the specifics of why the old government made the decision that it made with respect to the proposed Morrison mine."
+After Mr. Heyman completed his response, Dr. Weaver said: "Given the extensive work undertaken by Pacific Booker Minerals to examine and reduce the environmental impact of the potential Morrison mine project and the potential economic benefit to the province, will this government commit to ensuring that the company receives a timely, unbiased review of the latest proposal, and in particular, is given clear instructions from your office so that it knows what boxes need to be ticked so that they can follow due process, rather than second-guessing certain people who haven't made that very clear?"
+Mr. Heyman responded (in part): "I'm advised that the company made its latest submission to the environmental assessment office in December and that environmental assessment office staff met with the company this past February as additional information was required from the company.
 It is certainly not the intention of our government to make proponents guess at what is required."
 For the video and transcript of the question and answer, see: